0xPolygonHermez/zkevm-sequence-sender/README.md

 ## Config
 To the existing configuration in the SequenceSender section from the Node, the following new configuration parameters have been added:

-The running mode of the sequence sender:
+The running validium mode of the sequence sender:
 ```
 [SequenceSender]
-Mode="validium" # or "rollup"
+IsValidiumMode = true
 ```

 Maximum number of transactions pending completion.
 Once this number is reached, no new transactions will be sent until one completes (that reaches the `consolidated` state):